 Sonia Adams is an award-winning interior designer renowned for creating homes that are timeless, elegant and liveable.
 Founder of boutique design studio Sonia Adams Interiors, she specialises in made to measure curtains and bespoke blinds.
 In fact, Sonia only recently featured as an interior designer providing expert advice to readers in the Mail on Sunday.
-We discover how her career began, what continues to inspire her – and meet her adorable Dachshund Lola!
+I discover how her career began, what continues to inspire her – and meet her adorable Dachshund Lola!

 What made you want to become a bespoke curtain maker?